-When you come across a leak in your swimming pool, here are a few things to consider that can help you make this decision.
+When you come across damage to your swimming pool liner, here are a few things to consider that can help determine the best course of action.

 - Areas close to a liner’s bead

-- These areas are harder to repair because they typically see damage around their components, causing water to leak behind the pool liner.
-If your liner has a leak in any of these areas the chances of a repair lasting long term are very low, so it might be a less frustrating choice to replace the liner.
+If your liner has a leak in any of these areas, the chances of a patch repair lasting long-term are very low, so it might be a less frustrating choice to replace the liner.

 Leaks happen often, so it is important for pool owners to know what to consider before making any hasty decisions.
-Leaky pools can cause headaches and waste money, so keep these tips in your back pocket for when you have to make the decision to repair or replace your liner.
+Leaky pools, tears, and holes can cause headaches and waste money, so keep these tips in your back pocket for when you have to make the decision to repair or replace your liner.